manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <p>And thus, right after appending the INSERT data to the commit log, the node puts the same row data into the MemTable
 structure.
-At this point, the data is both durable (commit log) and efficiently retrieveable (MemTable), and thus, the data node can acknowledge the write to the coordinator node: Thanks, I have the data, and I’m able to provide it quickly if anyone asks.</p>
+At this point, the data is both durable (commit log) and efficiently retrieveable (MemTable), and thus, the data node can acknowledge the write to the coordinator node: Thanks, I have the data, and I'm able to provide it quickly if anyone asks.</p>

 <h4 id="the-sstables">The SSTables</h4>
-<p>As already mentioned, this situation is fine for the moment, but without the third mechanism &#8211; SSTables &#8211; we’d quickly
+<p>As already mentioned, this situation is fine for the moment, but without the third mechanism &#8211; SSTables &#8211; we'd quickly
 run into problems once the node has to hold more data than the size of its memory allows.</p>

 <p>SSTables certainly are the most interesting data structure of the three.
 A new SSTable is created whenever the MemTable